epicmet/.dotfiles/README.md

 ### nerd-font

-1. Go to the [repo](https://github.com/ryanoasis/nerd-fonts) and then from the fonts table choose a font.
+Dowload you desired font from this [repo](https://github.com/ryanoasis/nerd-fonts), otf versions are the best.
 "Caskaydia Cove Nerd Font" or "Fira Code Nerd Font" are suggested.

-2. In order to install click on the link for any font you chose.
-Generally it's something like: Go to Regular directory and find a complete directory and install the font on your system (otf versions are the best).
-OR follow the instruction on the readme of the font.

-3. Change the font of your terminal to the font you installed.
+Then install that font.

+On arch linux after put the font in `/usr/share/fonts` and give it `444` chmod access (or give `555` to the containing folder).
+Refer to [this](https://wiki.archlinux.org/title/fonts) link.

 ### yabai